remainstheday/logly/README.md

 ## Quickstart

-!!!
-Before running this project you need to have a postgresQL database to connect to.
+> :warning: Before running this project you need to have a running postgresQL database AND proper environment variables.

 - `git clone https://github.com/Logly-Studio/logly.git`
 - `touch apps/keystone-cms/.env` (make sure to add the required environment variables)